nikhiljiddigi/certified-aws-developer-associate-notes/2-aws-deep-dive/cloudformation/cloudformation.md

     - Ability to see in the log what happened and error messages

 #### ChangeSets
-- When you update a stack,you need to know what changesbefore it happends for greater confidence.
+- When you update a stack, you need to know what changes before it happens for greater confidence.
 - ChangeSets won't say if the update will be successful

 #### NestedSets